-For any organisation or education institution, including academies, risk can be defined as the uncertainty that an event or an action will adversely affect their ability to achieve their objectives and to execute successfully their strategies.
+For any organisation, including academies, risk can be defined as the uncertainty that an event or an action will adversely affect their ability to achieve their objectives and to execute successfully their strategies.
 Risk is not only about adverse events, it is also about ensuring that an institution is in a position to minimise its lost opportunities.

 A risk management system for an academy must be concerned with looking at the measures they have in place to identify and manage key risks, and then recommending the actions that need to be taken to control those risks more effectively.

 The governing body has ultimate responsibility for ensuring there are effective risk management arrangements in place.
 These should include :

 All academies face a range of uncertain internal and external factors that may affect the achievement of their objectives.
 Risk management and internal controls should be aimed at ensuring that the institution achieves its objectives, aims and targets in the most effective manner.
 The key risks that an institution faces will be those that would prevent it achieving those objectives, aims and targets.
 The institution’s risk register and risk management action plan should, therefore, be linked to the institution’s strategic plan.
 The institution needs to consider all areas of its operations and what might impinge on their success.

 Identifying risk and establishing controls is an ongoing cycle.
 The cycle might be: